Skip to main content

 Substitute Ratio

-โญ Maple Syrup (Best) 1:1 by volume (1 tablespoon maple syrup per 1 tablespoon honey)
+Maple Syrup Best 1:1 by volume (1 tablespoon maple syrup per 1 tablespoon honey) Maple syrup will add a slight maple flavor and maintain biscuit moisture without altering texture significantly.

 Detailed Guide: Each Honey Substitute in Biscuits